 A taxi ride in the city of Prague will cost a base price of 40 Crowns, of kilometers driven costs about 30 Crowns to book.

 From the airport in Prague's Old Town, the taxi costs about 6-700 Crowns, from the Old Town of Prague Prague Castle is for the taxi about 300 to 400 To pay crowns.
 On the side of Prag Airport Taxi You will find the current prices and can also pre-order a taxi online.
 It makes sense, to negotiate the price in advance with the Taxista.

 The Taxistas usually speak English, often German, at least the numbers and the places they understand determined.
 Caution, if the Taxista neither English nor can speak German with you or wants.
 Better to take a colleague, then there is no major (Linguistics) Issues.

 The pΓΌnkliche clean and Prague Metro is published annually by 600 Million passengers used.
 The metro has 3 Lines and 57 Stations.

 Line A (Green) – from east to west

 Line B (Yellow) – from east to west

-We have 2 new lines and new stations planned.
+We have 2 new lines and new stations in planning.